 In consultation with one’s graduate advisor, each student is required to enroll in selected “core” courses appropriate to her/his degree program.
 The academic program should be established in consultation with one’s adviser.

 The creative project-based MA plan of study is preparation for advanced careers in the design professions and higher education.
 The non-thesis project is conducted in one or two areas: (1) environment and behavior or (2) design with digital media.
-The MA project may be an architectural representation culminating in a visual project or an environmental design problem culminating in a design solution.
+The MA project is an in-depth investigation of a design problem culminating in a design solution or visual research presentation.

 The MS may be a research-based study OR a design and research-based professional review design project.
 The MS culminates in a thesis meeting University thesis requirements.
 The MS plan of study is in preparation for advanced professional practice or preparation for the doctoral degree.